"""

 The registration and coordinate system type of the returned

-:class:`xarray.DataArray` grid can be accessed via the GMT accessors
+:class:`xarray.DataArray` grid can be accessed via the *gmt* accessor.
+Refer to

 Examples